 On August 7, 2018, TRG Holdings LLC entered into a loan agreement with iSky, Inc. to repay approximately CAD 1,459,516 (approx. US \$1.1 million) related to a sales tax settlement on behalf of iSky with the Canadian Revenue Agency at an interest rate of 15% per annum with a maturity date of August 7, 2019; provided however that such loan is payable immediately on demand upon the earlier of TRG Holdings LLC's demand or an initial public offering of iSky Inc.'s parent company, Ibex Limited.
 Funds borrowed under this loan arrangement were paid directly to the Canadian Revenue Agency.
 Pursuant to the terms of the loan, any additional amount of interest not calculable at the time of the loan shall be paid made a part of the loan agreement and shall be repaid under the same terms as initial loan.
-This loan agreement was assumed by IBEX Limited from iSky, Inc. in June, 2019 and the term extended to August 7, 2020.
-The outstanding balance of the loan payable to TRG Holdings LLC was \$1.5 million and \$1.3 million as of March 31, 2020 and June 30, 2019, respectively.
+This loan agreement was assumed by IBEX Limited from iSky, Inc. in June 2019 and the term extended to August 7, 2020.
+The parties have agreed to extend the loan to October 31, 2020.
+The outstanding balance of the loan payable to TRG Holdings LLC was \$1.5 million and \$1.3 million as of June 30, 2020 and June 30, 2019, respectively.